-- 1) Hereditary/genetic, - 2) Injury, - 3) Inflammatory diseases or disorders, - 4) Tendonitis (inflammation of tendon sheaths) and bursitis, - 5) Injury of protective caps of cartilage covering the bone ends, - 6) Development of ossified tissues or spurs due to 6) degeneration of catilages.
+- 1) Hereditary/genetic,

+- 2) Injury,

+- 3) Inflammatory diseases or disorders,

+- 4) Tendonitis (inflammation of tendon sheaths) and bursitis,

+- 5) Injury of protective caps of cartilage covering the bone ends,

 Signs and Symptoms

 Osteoarthritis can occur in any joint.
 However, the most commonly affected areas of the body include the hands, fingertips, knees, hips, spine, typically at the neck or lower back.
 Any joint can be affected with osteoarthritis, but thefrequently affected areas are hands, fingertips, knees, hips, spine, typically at the neck or lower back.
 The common symptoms of osteoarthritis are: